angrybacon/doomsday-wiki/markdown/partials/welcome.md

 for on the left hand sidebar.

-**Doomsday** is the primary deck variant that is having previously unprecedented success since the printing of Thassa's Oracle.
+**Doomsday** is the primary deck variant that is having previously unprecedented success since the printing of :card[TO].
 Legacy Doomsday uses countermagic like Force of Will and discard like Duress to play a controlling game before ending the game.

 **DDFT** (Doomsday Fetchland Tendrils) is the closest to historical lists.
-Although it adopts the current usage of Thassa's Oracle these decks tend to also have access to secondary Storm plans using cards like Burning Wish, Echo of Eons and Tendrils of Agony.
-They also prefer proactive protection such as Duress over being able to run reactive countermagic.
+Although it adopts the current usage of Thassa's Oracle these decks tend to also have access to secondary Storm plans using cards like :card[BW], :card[EoE] and :card[ToA].
+They also prefer proactive protection like discard over being able to run reactive countermagic.

 **DDEFT** (Doomsday Experimental Frenzy Tendrils) is now an outdated style.
 This was the main variant available post Gitaxian Probe ban and pre-printing of Thassa's Oracle.
-These lists use Experimental Frenzy as a card advantage engine and win condition in tandem with Doomsday.
+These lists use :card[EF] as a card advantage engine and win condition in tandem with Doomsday.

-**Entombsday** is a Tin Fins variant with a main deck plan focusing on reanimating Griselbrand using either :card[Shallow Grave] or :card[Goryo's Vengeance] to then have it attack alongside Emrakul, the Aeons Torn or looping the deck to generate infinite mana and hard cast Emrakul or cast Collective Brutality an infinite number of times.
+**Entombsday** is a Tin Fins variant with a main deck plan focusing on reanimating Griselbrand using either :card[Shallow Grave] or :card[Goryo's Vengeance] to then have it attack alongside :card[Em] or looping the deck to generate infinite mana and hard cast Emrakul or cast Collective Brutality an infinite number of times.
 The key point to focus on is it runs a dedicated transformational sideboard into a variant of Doomsday.

 If you are new to the archetype then check out the [FAQs Appendix][faq] for any initial queries you might have.
 Peruse the Wiki, read some of the articles and